-Founded in 1934, The Ladies of Notre Dame and Saint Mary’s College is a non-profit organization that brings together women affiliated with the University and College, promoting the ideas of friendship, continued self-improvement, community involvement and social justice.
+Founded in 1934, The Ladies of Notre Dame, Saint Mary’s College and Holy Cross College is a non-profit organization that brings together women affiliated with the University and Colleges, promoting the ideas of friendship, continued self-improvement, community involvement and social justice.
 It is administered solely by volunteers.

-Each year, our activities reflect those of current interest within the University of Notre Dame and Saint Mary’s College communities.
+Each year, our activities reflect those of current interest within the University of Notre Dame, Saint Mary’s College and Holy Cross College communities.
 Some annual events include our Opening Reception, welcoming new members and old friends; a Holiday Tea to honor new Life Members; and a Spring Reception, to celebrate the end of the academic year.
 In addition, we host numerous activities planned by different Interest Groups, and encourage service and volunteerism.

 We come from many backgrounds, speak many languages and are in various stages of life, but we share a common mission – nurturing community through friendship.
 We feel that our logo captures a sense of our organization.
 By establishing roots in this community, our friendships flourish and we give back through our service.